halide/Halide/python_bindings/README.md

 Detailed installation:

 You can build Halide by using 'make' in the parent directory.
-This is implicitly done by the Makefile for the Python bindings.
+This is done automatically by the Makefile for the Python bindings.
 The following make options are then provided for the Python bindings:

     sudo make clean           % Clean in case any problems occurred make build                % Build in place